Kuksa Quickstart

 Here is how you start it:

-docker run -it --rm --net=host ghcr.io/eclipse-kuksa/kuksa-python-sdk/kuksa-client:main
+docker run -it --rm --net=host ghcr.io/eclipse-kuksa/kuksa-python-sdk/kuksa-client:latest

 Here is how you can use it: